Skip to main content

 Anthropocene of Movies

-There is a debate whether or not Holocene, the latest geological epoch is already finished with ultimate human impact on Earth's ecosystems, which started along with industrial and technological maturity in recent past.
-Many of us believe that new era, suitably named Anthropocene is what we are living in already.
-With technology rise, it looks like humans already changed fundamentally to the point of incompatibility with our distant ancestors.
+There is a debate whether or not Holocene, the latest geological epoch, is already finished with ultimate human impact on Earth's ecosystems, which started along with industrial and technological maturity in the recent past.
+Many of us believe that a new era, suitably named the Anthropocene, is what we are living in already.
+With technology rising, it looks like humans already changed fundamentally to the point of incompatibility with our distant ancestors.
 Perhaps we are indeed heading toward rapid evolutionary change, like in the latest Dan Brown's novel " Origin ", but this premise is way more suitable for another science fiction I have just watched (for the second time).
-I am sure that for all of you who like intelligent movies , a long anticipated sequel for "The Man from Earth" finally came and it, without a doubt, opened the Holocene-Anthropocene transition for John Oldman, a 14000 years old man, who also, like entire humanity, seemed to be going through the change...
+I am sure that for all of you who like intelligent movies , a long-anticipated sequel for "The Man from Earth" finally came, and it, without a doubt, opened the Holocene-Anthropocene transition for John Oldman, a 14000-year-old man who also, like entire humanity, seemed to be going throu...

 Childhood's End, Babylon's Ashes & Rogue One